What Is PSAT 8/9? Should You Take It?

 Because the PSAT 8/9 is just a way to see how prepared you are for the PSAT 10, which is a way to practice for the PSAT/NMSQT—which itself is a way to prepare for the SAT—most students don't need to prepare for the PSAT 8/9.
 Just taking the test and reviewing your scores is enough to give you an idea of how well you're doing and which areas you might want to consider focusing on later on when you prepare for the other exams.

 However, if you do want to study for the PSAT 8/9, there are resources.
 First, the College Board's PSAT 8/9 Student Guide has a handful of practice questions for each section of the test.
-There is also one official PSAT 8/9:
+There is also one official PSAT 8/9 available on the College Board's free Bluebook app that you can access.

 There are some unofficial practice PSAT 8/9 exams available, but we don't recommend them since they typically don't recreate test questions very accurately.
 Instead, if you want additional practice, we recommend using official study resources and practice tests for the PSAT/NMSQT.
 The formats of the two exams are very similar, but you won't see the most difficult questions from the PSAT/NMSQT on the PSAT 8/9, since the latter is meant for younger students.
-There are two official PSAT practice tests available:
+These are also available on the College Board's Bluebook app.

 feature-digital-computers-cc0